AcTo Dementia

 Biography

-Arlene is a Professor of Health Services Research at the University of Sheffield, UK, and Honorary Professor in the School of Psychology & Neuroscience at the University of St. Andrews, where she worked from 2001 until joining CATCH in 2013.
+Arlene is a Professor in Neurodegenerative Disease in the department of Psychology at the University of Reading, and Honorary Professor in the School of Psychology & Neuroscience at the University of St. Andrews.
 She is also Ontario Shores Research Chair in Community Management of Dementia and Associate Professor in the School of Psychiatry at the University of Toronto.

 For over 20 years Arlene has worked with older adults in both clinical and research settings to develop novel interventions to enable people to live and age as well as possible.
 Her work includes the creative application of technology and she has a particular interest in supporting people to live well with a dementia diagnosis.